Best Places to Eat in Berlin

 • Pilsen: bitter flavored white beer.

 Berlin’s most popular dish is the currywurst.
-The currywurst is a cut up fried pork sausage, served with a ketchup and curry sauce and chips.
+The currywurst is a cut-up fried pork sausage, served with ketchup and curry sauce and chips.

 The currywurst is so notorious that most restaurants and street stands sell it in Berlin and you’ll see both tourists and government officials eating them happily.
 Naturally, there is a museum on the famous sausage dish called Deutsches Currywurst Museum.